-Supporting the Social Justice Movement in Puerto Rico
+Supporting a Community of Social Justice Organizations and Movements in Puerto Rico

 The María Fund was created on September 2017 by the Center for Popular Democracy in partnership with Puerto Rican organizations Taller Salud and G8/Proyecto ENLACE to support frontline efforts in the aftermath of Hurricane María.
 Recognizing that vulnerable communities are hit the hardest by climate disasters and are far too often left underserved by relief agencies, the María Fund was conceived to move resources to grassroots initiatives and community organizations that are part of an infrastructure that has the capacity to fulfill needs over the short and long-term.

-The Fund supports grassroots organizing of vulnerable communities on the frontlines.
-One hundred percent of monies raised are used to support organizing in Puerto Rico.
-For a list of initiatives supported by the Maria Fund, click here.
+The Fund supports grassroots organizing of vulnerable communities..
+For a list of initiatives that we support, click here.